 Markle is a very small town located in the state of Indiana.
 With a population of 1,080 people and just one neighborhood, Markle is the 317th largest community in Indiana.

-When you are in Markle, you'll notice that it is more blue-collar than most other communities in America.
-43.97% of Markle’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Markle is a blue-collar town, with 43.97% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Markle is a town of construction workers and builders, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Markle who work in office and administrative support (7.81%), management occupations (7.47%), and food service (6.96%).

 Telecommuters are a relatively large percentage of the workforce: 13.51% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.